goonix/presentation-msstateofmind/slides.md

 Note:
 - Two forms
  - Tremors - rapid spastic muscle contractions
+   - "twitchy" muscles that can move in an erratic manner
  - Tightness - muscle "feels better" contracted
-- Spasticity
- - Tremors
-  - "twitchy" muscles that can move in an erratic manner
- - Tightness
    - muscles so tight can become locked in a bent (flexor spasticity) or extended (extensor spasticity) position and difficult to move

 ------